Southland (National Provincial Championship)

 Southland (often known as the Southland Stags) are a New Zealand professional rugby union team based in Invercargill, New Zealand.
 The union was originally established in 1887, with the National Provincial Championship established in 1976.
 They now play in the reformed National Provincial Championship competition.
 They play their home games at Rugby Park Stadium in Invercargill in the Southland region.
 The team is affiliated with the Highlanders Super Rugby franchise.
 Their home playing colours are maroon and gold.

 Current squad

-The Southland Stags squad for the 2025 Bunnings NPC is: (Note: George Reeves was originally called into the Southland squad ahead of Round 4, but subsequently joined ahead of Round 7.)
-(Note: Nic Souchon was originally named in the Southland squad, but subsequently joined ahead of the semi-final.)